ceoimon/downode/README.md

 scrape the given URL page with given `Page Rule`

-*NOTE: if you're using commonjs module, you need to use `require('downode').default` to get this main function*
+*NOTE: if you're using commonjs module, you'll need to use `require('downode').default` to get this main function*

 **Params**